2026-04-29 · 11 min read

 Implementation checklist for the first 30 days

 After scoring the five variables and identifying the right path, execution speed matters.
 Bartosz Cruz uses this 30-day checklist with AI Business Lab LLC clients to move from decision to deployment without wasted cycles.
+The sequence is deliberate - each phase depends on outputs from the prior phase.
+Skipping days 1-7 and going straight to infrastructure provisioning is the single most common mistake in AI implementation projects.

 Days 1-7: Complete the five-variable framework score.
 Identify the three highest-value AI use cases in your business ranked by annual time cost.
 Calculate current monthly token estimates using representative samples of your actual workloads - most businesses overestimate volume by 40-60% when relying on intuition.
 Select one use case to pilot.
+Document your data classification policy in writing before touching any tooling - this prevents the architectural mistakes that cost $340,000 to fix at month 18.

 Frequently asked questions